In a nutshell:

 - Organisation: Kings is a men’s ethical aftershave fragrance and grooming brand based in Bristol.
 They’re on a mission to inspire and empower men to live healthier and happier lives.

-- SSE programme: Lloyds Bank Social Entrepreneurs Start Up Programme 2017/18, jointly funded by Lloyds Banking Group and the National Lottery Community Fund
+- SSE programme: Lloyds Bank Social Entrepreneurs Start Up Programme 2017/18, jointly funded by The National Lottery Community Fund

 - SSE school: Dartington

 - Business model: Sales of men’s ethical aftershave fragrances and grooming products